The Pros

 Ultimately, it was Barnes who was given the last word.

 Tom Barnes: "Our (Selkirk) major concern is twenty years from now.
-One goal of my brothers and I before die, is we want to see our paddles in the Olympics.
+One goal of my brothers and I before we die, is we want to see our paddles in the Olympics.
 We want to see pickleball in the Olympics, let's say.
 We cannot do that with the current fragmentation of standards.

 "We don't want it to go in the ways of racquetball and be crushed via conflicts of interest and infighting and regulatory capture.
 We have to unify and go in one direction.
 That cannot happen if the bottom line of the investor and intention of the investor, is just to make money by whatever means necessary - that will crush our sport.
 That is an existential threat to our sport.